colcon/colcon-bundle/README.md

 sudo pip3 install colcon-ros-bundle
 ```

+# How it works

+`colcon bundle` performs the following steps to bundle your package:

+1. Parse package dependencies through your `package.xml`.
+1. Add dependencies to the install list for each installer.
+1. Run installs in the following order:
+    1. `apt`
+    1. `pip`
+    1. `pip3`
+1. Run the following transforms:
+    1. Update the shebangs of scripts to use `#!/usr/bin/env`.
+1. Bundle your local workspace and dependencies into a standalone ROS workspace.
+The bundled workspace follows the format defined in [`BUNDLE_FORMAT.md`](BUNDLE_FORMAT.md).

 # Building a bundle with `colcon bundle`

 To build your ROS workspace into a bundle execute: